reactivepixel/Crash-Course/README.md

     -Brogrammer
 999. **Gareth:**
     - Lord Voldemolts Creator
-Gah, this class blows, hope no one finds out who wrote this!
+Gah, this class blows, hope no one finds out who wrote this! <insert death threat>